TOH1004/CodeNection_Ruff/README.md

 # Ruff 🐾 – Campus Safety Companion

-Ruff is a campus safety application designed to protect students through **friend accompaniment, AI support, blockchain-secured safety logs, and a smart SOS system**.
+Ruff is a campus safety application designed to protect students through **friend accompaniment, AI support, blockchain-secured safety logs, and a smart SOS system**. <br>
 Built by Team **Pelajar-Pelajar**.

 ## What Problem We Solve